forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

     * purpose: ENCRYPT_DECRYPT
     * state: ENABLED

-## Kubernetes Engine
-  * Logging should be enabled on the projects.

 ## Kubernetes Engine Version
   * Only allow the following supported versions:
     * For major version 1.8, the minor version must be at least 12-gke.1